gcanti/fp-ts/docs/modules/Record.ts.md

 ## reduceRight

-Same as `reduce` but entries are processed from the right (i.e. in reverse order, from the last to the first entry according to the given `Ord`).
+Same as `reduce` but entries are processed _from the right_, i.e. in reverse order, from the last to the first entry, according to the given `Ord`.

 **Signature**